Cyphall/Piano2GW-python/README.md

 3. Run the script corresponding to your instrument.

 # Known issues
-Octave switching is pretty inconsistent.
+Octave switching can be inconsistent.

 Doing a 2+ octaves jump in a single note doesn't work.